 Let’s hope it’s all just a rumour, but we have to be prepared for more disappointments.

-The town of Cheltenham could lose in the region of £100million if the 2021 Cheltenham Festival is held without fans, which it almost certainly will be.
+The town of Cheltenham could lose in the region of £100 million if the Cheltenham Festival is held without fans, which it almost certainly will be.

 Cheltenham narrowly missed out on any economic heartache last year as The Festival just scraped in by the skin of it’s teeth and was held in full before the UK went into a national lockdown.